Hollande rocked by feisty French first lady's tweet

-PARIS A tweet by France's first lady in support of an election rival of President Francois Hollande's ex-partner has triggered a politically damaging media row just days from a decisive round of parliamentary elections.
+PARIS, June 13 A tweet by France's first lady in support of an election rival of President Francois Hollande's ex-partner has triggered a politically damaging media firestorm just days from a decisive round of parliamentary elections.

 Adding to the spice, Royal, who lost a 2007 presidential contest to Sarkozy, has the support of her Socialist party and its one-time boss - Hollande.